+'''

 #openstack server migrate <server>

+'''

 The VM migration can take a while, as the VM boots up with the new specifications.
-After the VM migration, you can execute openstack server resize confirm <server> -- to overwrite the old VM image with the new one.
-If you encounter an issue, use the openstack server resize revert <server> command to revert to the old VM image.
-At this point, access the VM through SSH and verify if the correct image is configured.
+After the VM migration, you can execute openstack server resize confirm c

 '''

 #openstack server resize confirm <server>

 '''

 Ensure that you plan for a downtime as the VM is shut down by OpenStack before the migration.